Realty Income (NYSE:O) Issues FY 2022 Earnings Guidance

 Realty Income (NYSE:O – Get Rating) updated its FY 2022 earnings guidance on Monday.
-The company provided EPS guidance of $3.84-$3.97 for the period.
+The company provided earnings per share guidance of $3.84-$3.97 for the period.
 The company issued revenue guidance of -.

-Several research analysts have recently issued reports on the company.
-TheStreet raised Realty Income from a c+ rating to a b rating in a research note on Wednesday, May 4th.
-Wolfe Research raised Realty Income from a peer perform rating to an outperform rating in a research note on Tuesday, March 15th.
-Mizuho cut their price target on Realty Income from $82.00 to $76.00 in a research note on Thursday, January 20th.
-StockNews.com assumed coverage on Realty Income in a research note on Thursday, March 31st.
-They set a hold rating for the company.
-Finally, Capital One Financial reaffirmed an equal weight rating on shares of Realty Income in a research note on Monday, April 25th.
-Four research analysts have rated the stock with a hold rating and five have issued a buy rating to the company.
-According to data from MarketBeat, the company presently has an average rating of Buy and an average target price of $77.80.
+Several equities analysts recently commented on O shares.
+StockNews.com began coverage on shares of Realty Income in a research note on Thursday, March 31st.
+They issued a hold rating on the stock.
+TheStreet raised shares of Realty Income from a c+ rating to a b rating in a report on Wednesday, May 4th.
+Mizuho decreased their target price on shares of Realty Income from $82.00 to $76.00 in a report on Thursday, January 20th.
+Capital One Financial reaffirmed an equal weight rating on shares of Realty Income in a report on Monday, April 25th.
+Finally, Wolfe Research raised Realty Income from a peer perform rating to an outperform rating in a research report on Tuesday, March 15th.
+Four analysts have rated the stock with a hold rating and five have given a buy rating to the company.
+According to data from MarketBeat.com, Realty Income has a consensus rating of Buy and a consensus target price of $77.80.

-The business also recently declared a may 22 dividend, which will be paid on Friday, May 13th.
-Investors of record on Monday, May 2nd will be given a dividend of $0.247 per share.
-The ex-dividend date is Friday, April 29th.
-Realty Income’s dividend payout ratio (DPR) is presently 290.20%.
+The firm also recently announced a jun 22 dividend, which will be paid on Wednesday, June 15th.
+Investors of record on Wednesday, June 1st will be given a $0.247 dividend.
+The ex-dividend date of this dividend is Tuesday, May 31st.
+Realty Income’s dividend payout ratio is currently 290.20%.

-A number of institutional investors have recently added to or reduced their stakes in O. Parametric Portfolio Associates LLC raised its position in shares of Realty Income by 45.7% in the 4th quarter.
-Parametric Portfolio Associates LLC now owns 1,355,044 shares of the real estate investment trust’s stock valued at $97,008,000 after purchasing an additional 424,994 shares in the last quarter.
-California State Teachers Retirement System raised its position in shares of Realty Income by 46.4% in the 4th quarter.
-California State Teachers Retirement System now owns 992,679 shares of the real estate investment trust’s stock valued at $71,066,000 after purchasing an additional 314,806 shares in the last quarter.
-Barclays PLC raised its position in shares of Realty Income by 44.7% in the 4th quarter.
-Barclays PLC now owns 827,511 shares of the real estate investment trust’s stock valued at $59,243,000 after purchasing an additional 255,436 shares in the last quarter.
-Deutsche Bank AG raised its position in shares of Realty Income by 28.7% in the 4th quarter.
-Deutsche Bank AG now owns 905,742 shares of the real estate investment trust’s stock valued at $64,842,000 after purchasing an additional 201,844 shares in the last quarter.
-Finally, The Manufacturers Life Insurance Company raised its position in shares of Realty Income by 38.5% in the 4th quarter.
-The Manufacturers Life Insurance Company now owns 482,952 shares of the real estate investment trust’s stock valued at $34,574,000 after purchasing an additional 134,360 shares in the last quarter.
-76.46% of the stock is currently owned by hedge funds and other institutional investors.
+Several large investors have recently made changes to their positions in O. Global Wealth Management Investment Advisory Inc. raised its holdings in Realty Income by 18.2% in the 1st quarter.
+Global Wealth Management Investment Advisory Inc. now owns 3,987 shares of the real estate investment trust’s stock valued at $276,000 after acquiring an additional 615 shares in the last quarter.
+Virtu Financial LLC bought a new stake in shares of Realty Income during the first quarter valued at approximately $495,000.
+Advisors Asset Management Inc. raised its holdings in Realty Income by 23.3% during the 1st quarter.
+Advisors Asset Management Inc. now owns 125,644 shares of the real estate investment trust’s stock worth $8,707,000 after purchasing an additional 23,723 shares during the last quarter.
+Lido Advisors LLC boosted its position in shares of Realty Income by 20.1% in the 1st quarter.
+Lido Advisors LLC now owns 8,798 shares of the real estate investment trust’s stock worth $609,000 after purchasing an additional 1,475 shares during the last quarter.
+Finally, Carolinas Wealth Consulting LLC raised its position in shares of Realty Income by 2,969.0% in the 1st quarter.
+Carolinas Wealth Consulting LLC now owns 2,578 shares of the real estate investment trust’s stock valued at $179,000 after acquiring an additional 2,494 shares during the period.
+Institutional investors and hedge funds own 76.46% of the company’s stock.

 Realty Income Company Profile (Get Rating)